irchchaf/irchchaf.github.io/index.md

 Summary

-Researcher at the intersection of machine learning and wireless communications, with expertise in optimization, deep learning, and distributed learning for next-generation networks developed through PhD and postdoctoral projects.
-Skilled in Python, MATLAB, and AI-driven modeling, with a solid publication record and experience in interdisciplinary collaboration.
+<p style="text-align: justify;">Researcher at the intersection of machine learning and wireless communications, with expertise in optimization, deep learning, and distributed learning for next-generation networks developed through PhD and postdoctoral projects.
+Skilled in Python, MATLAB, and AI-driven modeling, with a solid publication record and experience in interdisciplinary collaboration.</p>

 ## Selected projects
 ---